PDB65/threat-hunting/README.md

 ### 1. Searched the `DeviceFileEvents` Table

-To confirm installation, searched for any file that had the string "wireshark.exe", "tshark.exe" in it and discovered what looks like the an employee with the name: "Doreen" downloaded Wireshark.
-The employee installed Wireshark to not install an icon on the Desktop and no extra components.
+To confirm installation, searched for any files that had the string "wireshark.exe", "tshark.exe" in it.
+It determined an employee by name of: "Doreen" downloaded Wireshark.
+The user initially installed Wireshark with the option of not installing an icon on the Desktop and no extra components.
 This event began on `2025-05-21T21:11:07.6958531Z`.

 **Query used to locate events:**